hasezoey/ade-key-extractor-rust/README.md

 ## Motivation

-This Project was created as a test to see if i could convert the [Python Script](https://github.com/noDRM/DeDRM_tools/blob/master/DeDRM_plugin/adobekey.py) to a rust project, because wine somehow didnt allow me to install python 3 and in python 2 wouldnt let me install pycrypto.
+This Project was created as a test to see if i could convert the [Python Script](https://github.com/noDRM/DeDRM_tools/blob/master/DeDRM_plugin/adobekey.py) to a rust project, because i couldnt install to install python 3 in wine ([which since i have found the reason why](https://bugs.winehq.org/show_bug.cgi?id=54592)) and in python 2 wouldnt let me install pycrypto.

 ## Requirements